pischarti/nix/go/kube/README.md

 - Go 1.21+
 - Access to a Kubernetes cluster (via kubeconfig or in-cluster config)
-- Appropriate RBAC permissions to list pods
+- Appropriate RBAC permissions to list pods and services

 ## Configuration